 Over-the-counter insoles with metatarsal padding can help promote natural alignment.
 The Motion Control insole provides feet with a healthy foundation that includes contoured shape, a deep heel cup and metatarsal padding.

 We offer a wide range of New Balance footwear for a wide range of foot conditions.
-Click the buttons below to view PDAC approved bunion shoes for both men and women.
+Click the buttons below to view recommended shoes for both men and women suffering with Bunion & Tailor's Bunion.

 Please note that this is for informational purposes only and does not constitute a diagnosis.
 A qualified allied medical professional should fit all therapeutic footwear purchases.
 These shoes are available over-the-counter with or without a prescription.
 Therapeutic footwear offered through this site does not treat, cure, diagnose, or prevent any disease.
 Always consult your physician for questions pertaining to your specific diagnosis and treatment protocol.
 Product Specialists will be happy to speak to you about any recommendations your doctor may have provided, or information regarding recommendations based on biomechanical principles.
 Please call 1.800.728.6247.